solita/solita.github.com/_posts/2015-12-30-active-directory-integration-with-episerver.md

 and [ActiveDirectoryRoleProvider](http://world.episerver.com/documentation/Class-library/?documentId=cms/8/49807A1D) (provided by Episerver).

 The official documentation already does good job at explaining the general steps needed for the integration so I won't repeat those here.
-Instead, I'll focus on the issues I encountered and how to solve those.
+Instead, I'll focus on the issues I encountered and how those could be solved.
-Some of these issues have been reported by others already, but the solutions are spread around different blogs, so hopefully compiling those into one post will be useful to someone else in the same situation.
+Some of these issues have been reported elsewhere by others already, but the solutions are spread around different blogs, so hopefully collecting those into one post will be useful to someone else in the same situation.

 ## Firewall ports

-The official documentation says that ports 389 and 445 both need to be opened.
+The official documentation says that ports 389 and 445 both need to be opened, but it's not explained why.
-This was somewhat confusing.
 Port 389 is the main port for LDAP communication so that one is to be expected, but 445 is the port for SMB file transfer, usually only needed in LAN environments, and opening it could possibly be a security issue, so IT departments are generally very reluctant about opening that port.

-However, as expected, for one reason or another, that port really needs to be opened.
+However, as expected, for one reason or another, that port really needs to be open in firewall.

-First we tried with just the port 389, but this led to an error message "Workstation service is not started".
+We first tried with just the port 389, but this led to an error message "Workstation service is not started".
 Opening port 445 in the firewall fixed that.
+Just make sure that it's limited to allowing traffic only from certain IPs.
+The reason is still a bit uncertain, but I saw suggestions [that it has something to do with establishing trust between the computers](http://www.windowsnetworking.com/kbase/WindowsTips/Windows2003/AdminTips/Security/Port445andtrustcreation.html).

 ## Searching users

 We noticed that searching users by name or email doesn't work at all.
+This is apparently a common issue.

 After some debugging it turned out that Episerver surrounds the keyword with SQL wildcards '%', which obviously doesn't work.
 In LDAP you need to use '** instead.
-You need to override the query methods in ActiveDirectoryMembershipProvider, replacing the '%' in the query with '*'.
+The fix is to override the query methods in ActiveDirectoryMembershipProvider, replacing the '%' in the query with '*'.

 ```